 Students typically take between 48 - 54 units per semester, with a maximum of 54 units per semester.
-If students are interested in taking an excess of 54 units, then they need to petition the Program Director by completing the Online General Petition Form.
+If students are interested in taking an excess of 54 units, then they need to petition the Program Director by completing the online "General Petition Form", available on the Heinz College Website.